manosbatsis/corbeans/docs/src/main/tut/docs/starter.md

 The starter reads the `application.properties` of your Spring Boot project and auto-configures Spring beans that expose Corda nodes via [RPC](https://docs.corda.net/clientrpc.html).

-Those beans include REST Controller, Service components and simple RPC connection wrappers used to obtain a `CordaRPCOps` proxy for each Corda node.
+Those beans include a REST Controller, Service components and simple RPC connection wrappers used to obtain a `CordaRPCOps` proxy for each Corda node.

 The following sections how to quickly get started with corbeans in your project.